 You don’t have to buy a bike or a tread to be a part of the Peloton community.
 The Peloton app has a huge library of content—workout warmups and cooldowns, and postrun-specific stretches included—and you’re bound to find a class that works best for you.

 Even better: You get access to range of other classes that can help you unwind and get into a parasympathetic state, including top-notch yoga and meditation sessions.
-Of course, the app membership also gives you a ton of different cross-training options, from cycling to bodyweight cardio Races - Places strength workouts.
+Of course, the app membership also gives you a ton of different cross-training Guided tutorials for beginners bodyweight cardio restorative yoga flows strength workouts.

 Best Free Stretching App: Nike Training Club